fdazen/fda-documentation/operation_reports.md

 ##**Guests In House**

 The _Guests In House_ report displays a list of all current in-house guests for any selected date, along with other information about their stay.
 You can have the results be displayed by room type or alphabetically, by guest's last name.
+The report will show both primary and secondary guests: note that the first will appear in bold text.